 Accommodations at Sengor Campsite; Outfitter Camp Tents (B,L,D)

-After campfire coffee and a snack we bird the forest by our camp, spending time in moss-draped, mid-altitude broadleaved forests of the foothills across a range of elevations.
+After campfire coffee and breakfast, we bird the forest by our camp, spending time in moss-draped, mid-altitude broadleaved forests of the foothills across a range of elevations.
 As we enter the remarkable forests, we scan the understory vegetation, stands of thick bamboo, streambanks, and the sky for a good selection of lower elevation species in superb habitat.
-Some of our most sought after species include Kalij Pheasant, Streaked Spiderhunter, Slaty-backed Forktail, Red-breasted Pied-flycatcher, Blue Rock Thrush, Indian Blue Robin, White-hooded Babbler, White-crested Laughingthrush, Rufous-necked Hornbill, Blue-throated Barbet and Crested Serpent-Eagle (with a whole lot more!).
+Some of our most sought after species include Kalij Pheasant, Streaked Spiderhunter, Slaty-backed Forktail, Red-breasted Pied-flycatcher, Blue Rock Thrush, Indian Blue Robin, White-hooded Babbler, White-crested Laughingthrush, Rufous-necked Hornbill, Blue-throated Barbet, and Crested Serpent-Eagle (along with many more!).

-One evening from Yongkola, weather permitting, we try for nocturnal birds like Hodgson’s Frogmouth, Himalayan Wood Owl, Brown Wood Owl and possibly a few mammals like the endemic Bhutan Giant Flying Squirrel on a night outing.
+One of our days is typically up in elevation and the other is to elevations lower than our lodge so the total mix of species is impressive.
+One evening from Yongkola, weather permitting, we try for nocturnal birds like Hodgson’s Frogmouth, Himalayan Wood Owl, Brown Wood Owl, and possibly a few mammals like the endemic Bhutan Giant Flying Squirrel on a night outing.

 We start out early, and after some travel enjoy a full picnic breakfast, set up and catered by our wonderful team.
 This are not your every day picnic … there are tables and chairs and the team cooks fresh hot food for us in the field.
 Fresh flowers adorn the tables and they always seem to be around the bend waiting for us just as our energies falter.
 We love this Bhutanese hospitality on wheels!